Konichiwawa/Rockbuster-Movie-Rental-Analysis/README.md

 - Tableau: Used to create interactive data visualizations that highlight key insights and inform business decisions based on the analysis.

 ## Resources
+- Project_Queries Folder :contains all SQL scripts that were created for this project
+- Rockbuster_Data_Dictionary.pdf: ERD diaggram that was extracted from the dataset using DbVisualizer
+- Rockbuster_Database.csv:
+- Rockbuster_Presentation.pdf: the final presentation
 - [Rockbuster's Data](https://github.com/Konichiwawa/Rockbuster_Project/files/9541754/dvdrental.zip): The raw dataset containing 15 tables related to Rockbuster’s movie rental business.
 - [Tableau Storyboard](https://public.tableau.com/app/profile/thang.tran4072/viz/RockbusterBusinessAnalysis/Rockbuster): An interactive Tableau dashboard showcasing the business analysis, including visualizations and insights.